ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 Working autonomously on a technical task that was important to the business.

 `11) What can you do for us that other candidates can't?`<br>
-I can do more Leetcode problems and devalue myself more.
+I can do more Leetcode problems to commodify my labor and devalue myself more.

 `12) What were the responsibilities of your last position?`<br>
 It was an unrelated role.
 They involved under cutting other peoples labor.
 A race to the bottom